-We offer in-person advice sessions with LGBTIQ friendly lawyers every Tuesday evening from 5:00pm – 6:00pm or Friday morning from 8:30am – 10:30am.
+We offer in-person appointments with LGBTIQ friendly lawyers every Tuesday evening from 5:00pm – 6:00pm or Friday morning from 8:30am – 10:30am or at other times that work for you.
 If you are not able to attend our office in Canberra, we can arrange a telephone or video appointment.
-Please contact our client intake team if you would like to make an appointment on 02 6115 9000 or email@example.com.
+Please contact our client intake team if you would like to make an appointment on 02 6115 9000 or firstname.lastname@example.org.

-Following the amendment of the Marriage Act in 2017, same sex couples in Australia were given the right to marry.
+Following the amendment of the Marriage Act in 2017, same sex couples in Australia were given a number of legal benefits, including the right to marry.
 This also means that same sex couples who have married either in Australia or overseas are now recognised under the Family Law Act 1975.

 By extension, this means that same sex marriages are subject to the same divorce process in Australia.
 This has consequences for property settlement, spousal maintenance and parenting arrangements.
 You should contact an experienced family lawyer to discuss how these may apply to your situation.

 This also means that in order for same sex couples to get divorced, they must first demonstrate that the marriage has broken down ‘irretrievably’.
 This carries with it a requirement for parties to be separated for at least 12 months.
 You can read more about divorce and separation for family law purposes here.